What to Do if You Can't Afford to Put Your Child Through College

 Federal vs. Private

-Who Should Take Out Loans?
+Who Should Take Out Student Loans?

 You may need to cosign for your child to help them qualify for a private student loan, since those are based on credit.
 Cosigning may also help them get a lower interest rate.
 Being a cosigner means you are legally responsible for the loan if the borrower doesn't make payments.